 Be patient, everything takes time.

-If you are pregnant request the base oil be without the Yarrow.
-Yarrow should not be used during pregnancy.
+If you are pregnant or breastfeeding request the base oil be without the Yarrow.
+Yarrow should not be used during pregnancy or while breastfeeding.

 The Cypress essential oil is on the safe list once you are beyond five months of your pregnancy.

 Health conditions and heredity are contributing factors to the development of varicose veins but there are lifestyle changes that can help: